D&D Therapy Group

 -We will be playing D&D 5th edition.

--It is up to your DM/counselor’s discretion to fudge rules and rolls depending on what is best for the group and individuals in the group.
+-It is up to your game counselor’s discretion to fudge rules and rolls depending on what is best for the group and individuals in the group.

 What does a D&D Therapy Group actually look like?

-Julia will act as your DM and counselor, and will be there to help facilitate character creation, gameplay, and draw out the themes that connect us.
+Julia will act as both your GM (game master) and counselor, and will be there to help facilitate character creation, gameplay, and draw out the themes that connect us.
 Julia will also help manage conflict resolution and aim to cultivate an emotionally safe space for all.

 Schedule a free 20-minute online consultation with Julia to learn more.
 The consult is an opportunity to meet, learn more about the group, and ask any questions you have.
 The pre-group consultation is not a commitment to join the group.